 Also in the same scene, barrels of flammable liquid are not ignited by gunfire, and they do not detonate and launch like missiles using the bullet holes as exhaust ports.

 As You Know: A police psychiatrist helpfully explains some of Riggs's backstory in the first film.
+Which is bizarre, considering that it's already established that Riggs is a widower.

 "May I remind you that his wife of 11 years was recently killed in a car accident?"